 1. You may want to purchase a separate bicycle insurance policy.

-A bicycle insurance policy may be a good idea for cyclists who regularly ride their bike (such as people who ride their bike to work everyday), people who don’t have other forms of insurance (health, car, home or renters) and people who have bicycles with a value over $1,000, rather than insuring your bike under your homeowners insurance.
-There are a number of insurance companies specialized in bicycle insurance.
+A bicycle insurance policy may be a good idea for cyclists who regularly ride their bike (such as people who ride their bike to work every day), people who don't have other forms of insurance (health, car, home, or renters), and people who have bicycles with a value over $1,000, rather than insuring your bike under your homeowner's insurance.
+There are a number of insurance companies that specialized in bicycle insurance.
 For example, Markel is a bicycle insurance company and Velosurance is an agency that offers bicycle insurance.
 Be sure to check with your company or agent, but bicycle insurance companies typically cover the full value of your bike rather than the depreciated value.

 2. Homeowners or renters insurance may cover a damaged or stolen bike.

 Bicycles are an easy target for thieves, especially when left unsecured.
 An estimated 1.5 million bikes are stolen each year.
 Bicycles may be covered by your homeowners or renters insurance policy if they're stolen.
 In some cases, you may need to add a rider to your policy to cover its full value.
 However, all policies are different so be sure to check with your policy to determine if you have enough coverage if your bike is stolen.

 If your bike is damaged from an accident that doesn't involve a car, your homeowner's or renters' insurance may cover the cost of damages.
 Accidents that may be covered include collisions with another bike, pedestrian, or object.